wur-bioinformatics/introduction-to-bioinformatics/README.md

 {cite}`citation name`
 ```
 The citation name is based on name given to the citation in the references.bib file in root of the repository.
-This file is a bibtex file, which contains bibtex entries for each citation.
+This file is a BibTex file, which contains BibTex entries for each citation.
-Bibtex citation can usually be downloaded directly from papers, however, an understanding of the general format is beneficial.
+Bibtex citations can usually be downloaded directly from papers, however, an understanding of the general format is beneficial.
+More information on the BibTex format can be found on [BibTex.org](https://www.BibTex.org/Using/).

-An example of a bibtex file, which contains a single citation:
+An example of a BibTex file, which contains a single citation:

 ```none
 @article{GDT_2020,